mariomeissner/obsidian-vault/Blog/Web Development in 2023.md

 ## The return to the server

 The modern wave of web frameworks attempt to take the best bits and lessons learned from the pure React era, while shifting back to the benefits of the server.
-[Next.js]()
+[Next.js]() has quickly become a new standard for React web development, by helping shift the computation back to the server.
+Users can choose with a high degree of granularity how to render each page, depending on interactivity requirements.

 By order of "staticness":
 - SSG (static site generation): we serve static HTML